IsaacHair/map25.2/BiggieCheese/readme.txt

 	- Note that the compiler just pisses unused ram everywhere as well
 	*** Actually, you don't have to insert the macros; just force gcc to do it for you, right?

+VERSIONS:
+v0_00: Just feeling things out

+v0_01: Scrapped 0_00 and am going to store lines in a doubly linked list and
+	do the insertion of macros on the gcc side.